charlesrubach/RoguesRing/README.md

 3) Enjoy your free beer!

 This project is open source.
-If you find a better watch to do things please let me know!
+If you find a better way to do things please let me know!
 I'm still learning.

 Tip the developer in DogeCoin: DBheUX1P1bcGyjzaFk6BvohwF591EZoKbU